JamBrain/JamBrain/src/com/README.md

 import SubjectPurpose					from 'com/subject-purpose/purpose';
 ```

 If you're curious why we need to mention the filename at all, remember this is not NodeJS.
-The actual ES6 import specification regrettably doesn't say anything about using an implied `index.js` file, even though a typical web server _would_ be configured to return an index.blah files.
+The actual ES6 import specification regrettably doesn't say anything about using an implied `index.js` file, even though a typical web server _would_ be configured to return an `index.blah` file.
+More importantly though, working with several files with the exact same filename is difficult to follow in a standard text editor.

 After importing, the classes can be used in JSX.